Smtkmr102/Probability-Questions-Solutions/README.md

  * If we look at the above Table, we see that six different outcomes yield a sum of 7.
  * They are 1,6; 2,5; 3,4; 4,3; 5,2; 6,1.
 Since all 36 possibilities are equally likely (because the probability of any number showing up on any roll is the same, namely 1/6), and since six of the possibilities
    yield the desired sum of 7, the probability of rolling a sum of 7 is 6/36 = 1/6 ≈ 16.7%.
+# Question
+ If you flip a coin four times (or equivalently, flip four coins), how many different possible ordered outcomes are there?
+# Solution